 READ about career options

-- BSOS Major Exploration sheets lists career titles related to each BSOS major.
+- BSOS What Can I Do with My Major?, lists career titles related to each BSOS major.

 - Use the Occupational Outlook Handbook or O*NET Online to research career titles you find interesting (use the search box for quick results).